-Walking is a way to stay active, to increase the muscle strength in your legs and to improve your cardiac health.
-Pain in your hips or pelvis after extended periods of walking may be a sign of injury or an underlying medical condition.
-Understanding the possible causes of hip pain will help you pursue the appropriate treatments.
+Walking is a way to stay active, increase the muscle strength in your legs and improve your cardiac health.
+Despite all these benefits, if your hips hurt after walking, it may be a sign of injury or an underlying medical condition.
+Understanding the possible causes of hip pain will help you adjust your activity level and pursue the appropriate treatments.

-Inflammation of the bursea -- or fluid-filled sacs that help lubricate joints -- may also cause pain in your hips after long periods of walking.
-According to MedlinePlus, repeated friction of an inflammed bursa can lead to bursitis -- a painful condition that can worsen when left untreated.
-Tendonitis is the inflammation of muscle tendons, and can also cause considerable pain during repeated contractions of the affected muscles in the hip area.
+Inflammation of the bursae — or fluid-filled sacs that help lubricate joints — may also cause pain in your hips after long periods of walking.
+According to the Academy of Orthopaedic Surgeons, repeated friction of an inflamed bursa can lead to bursitis — a painful condition that can worsen when left untreated.

 Pain from bursitis often worsens with activities such as prolonged walking, climbing stairs and standing up from a seated position.
 You might also wake up in the night if you roll onto the affected side.

 Tendonitis can cause sore hips after exercises such as walking.
 This condition is characterized by inflammation of connective tissue structures that attach your muscles to bone.
 Repeated stress on these structures can lead to inflammation or even microtearing — particularly if you aren't used to walking long distances.